My name is Carlos Heredia Pimienta, and I am a Ph.D. student in mathematical physics at University of Barcelona.

 I have been motivated by my intellectual curiosity to find answers to abstract, logical, or statistical problems.
 I am not overwhelmed by the vast amount of unanswered questions that can appear, quite the opposite, it fascinates me since I will keep learning and discovering new things.

 My intellectual curiosity also drives me to be a lifelong learner.
 I collaborated for more than three years in different physics fields, such as String Theory, Quantum Field Theory, and Mathematical Physics.
 At the same time, I worked as a Business Intelligence (BI) consultant at EY (Ernst & Young).
-Data Science and Data Analytics was my specialization.
+Data Science and Data Analytics were my specialization.

 I am a fighter and a positive person.
 I love traveling and socializing with people from other parts of the world.
 Over the years, I have learned that teamwork will give us great success if each member of the group assumes responsibility, honesty, initiative, and humility.